Program Development and Capacity Building

 Stephanie Galeota

-Stephanie Galeota is a Program Analyst in the Program Development and Capacity Building Division at the U.S. DOT Volpe Center.
-In this role, she supports FHWA by providing wide-ranging assistance for program development, professional capacity building, instructional design, and grants management in areas of transportation safety, planning, operations, and asset management.
-Prior to joining the U.S. DOT Volpe Center, Galeota worked for 15+ years in the fields of international development and education.
-She holds both a Bachelor of Arts in English and a Master of Arts in Higher Education Administration from Boston College (Newton, MA).
+Stephanie Galeota joined the U.S. DOT Volpe Center in 2019 and has supported various offices and initiatives by providing wide-ranging assistance for program development, instructional design, professional capacity building, and competitive grants management.
+In this role, Galeota has worked with federal entities in areas of transportation safety, planning, and operations.
+Prior to joining the U.S. DOT Volpe Center, she worked for 20+ years in the fields of international development and education.
+Galeota is a two-time graduate of Boston College (Chestnut Hill, MA), holding a Bachelor of Arts in English and a Master of Arts in higher education administration.

 Emily Lawless

-Lawless holds a BA in communications from the University of New Hampshire (Durham, NH).
-Prior to joining the U.S. DOT Volpe Center, she worked for many years in the fields of teaching and academic administration in Madrid, Spain, and Boston, MA.
+She holds a Bachelor of Arts in Communications from the University of New Hampshire.
+Prior to joining the U.S. DOT Volpe Center, Lawless worked for many years in the fields of teaching and academic administration in Madrid, Spain, and Boston, MA.

 Derek Lo